-- You will need to demonstrate you accept your placement. - You will need to begin to develop plans for the future which are more than "just getting out of CSYC/APGF". - You will need to demonstrate a commitment to participate in the program. - You will need to demonstrate a commitment to change your behavior, show initiative, and learn you can use positive skills. - You will be expected to take school seriously and work on your educational/vocational skills. - -You will need to demonstrate you can follow directions from authority and assume responsibility for your actions. - You will be expected to act with self-control and consider the feelings of others. - ÷ You will need to work on behavior problems and solve these problems quickly. - You will need to demonstrate you see and accept how your behavior affects others. - You will need to take responsibility for your own actions and not have to depend on others to behave the way you should. - Finally, you will need to develop leadership skills and relate well with other residents in the facility, accepting constructive advice from your peers. - You will need to complete the Orientation goals and objectives tool sheet.
+- You will need to demonstrate you accept your placement. - You will need to begin to develop plans for the future which are more than "just getting out of CSYC/APGF". - You will need to demonstrate a commitment to participate in the program. - You will need to demonstrate a commitment to change your behavior, show initiative, and learn you can use positive skills. - You will be expected to take school seriously and work on your educational/vocational skills. - You will need to demonstrate you can follow directions from authority and assume responsibility for your actions. - You will be expected to act with self-control and consider the feelings of others. - You will need to work on behavior problems and solve these problems quickly. - You will need to demonstrate you see and accept how your behavior affects others. - You will need to take responsibility for your own actions and not have to depend on others to behave the way you should. - Finally, you will need to develop leadership skills and relate well with other residents in the facility, accepting constructive advice from your peers. - You will need to complete the Orientation goals and objectives tool sheet.

-- Facility Sports

-- Educational Movie Night v

-- In Camp Details 7

-- v Phone Call (Must be in program minimum of 30 days, 10 minutes.
-Exceptions made through Case Manager)

-- In-Camp Visits (Must be in program minimum 30 days.
-Sundays from 9:00 a.m.-11:00 a.m. unless another day/time is approved through your Case Manager)

-- v One family Photo

-- One educational book (staff's choice) once all Orientation Treatment is complete
+- Facility Sports - Educational Movie Night - Phone Call (Must be in program minimum of 30 days) - ☑ In-Camp Visits (Must be in program minimum 30 days) - One family Photo - one educational book (staff's choice) once all Orientation Treatment is complete